 On March 1, 1872, Yellowstone became the first national park, launching the US National Park System.
 Congress established Yellowstone National Park in the Territories of Wyoming and Montana.
 Since this preceded statehood for both territories, they were placed under federal management within the Department of the Interior.

-In subsequent years, the government protected many more areas, many of which were also in federal land.
+In subsequent years, the government protected many more areas, many of which were also on federal land.
 The system was piecemeal: designations included National Parks, National Monuments, Historic Monuments, Natural Areas, and Historic Areas.
 The administration was spread among the Department of the Interior, the War Department, and the Forest Service within the Department of Agriculture.

-By 1916, there were 35 national parks and monuments managed by the Department of the Interior.
+By 1916, the Department of the Interior managed 35 national parks and monuments.
 That year, President Woodrow Wilson established the National Park Service to protect and administer these and future national parks.
-The National Park Service works to preserve US National Parks for the enjoyment, education, and inspiration of all people.
+The National Park Service works to preserve US National Parks for all people's enjoyment, education, and inspiration.

 Visit the soaring lobby and massive fireplace of the Old Faithful Inn, an icon of rustic national park architecture.
 Old Faithful geyser is only one of many captivating natural phenomena to experience while visiting Yellowstone National Park.
 Don't miss the bubbling mud pots, steaming rainbow hot springs, steam vents, and multi-colored travertine terraces of Mammoth Hot Springs.

 Summer 70-80 °F